 6. Go gluten-free.

-Studies have found people who have unexplained infertility often have better pregnancy results when gluten is removed from diet.
+Studies have found that people who have unexplained infertility often have better pregnancy results when gluten is removed from their diet.

 8. De-stress and decompress.

 Often clients come to me with the hopes of wanting to bring something new into their lives.
 When our lives are too full, there is no room for anything new to enter.
 Too much space can make a person feel anxious, so we tend to busy ourselves with things that are no longer resonating or that we outgrew so we don't have to feel the discomfort that empty space brings.
 It's only by allowing for this space that something new can be birthed.

 10. Energetically become pregnant.